Camp Visits

 Reservations

 Advance reservations are required.
-To lock in a program date, a 50% deposit must be placed and confirmed by the Museum no less than one week prior to the onsite visit but no earlier than July 1.
+To lock in a program date, a 50% deposit must be placed and confirmed by the Museum no less than two weeks prior to the onsite visit but no earlier than July 1.
 Due to high demand, we recommend booking at least six weeks in advance.

 Any requests to reschedule or cancel must be made in writing via email to Pedro Betanzos at pbetanzos@hrm.org at least two weeks prior to your confirmed onsite visit date in order to set a new date that is mutually acceptable, or to receive a refund or credit.
 Any group that fails to follow these requirements will forfeit the deposit.